NicklasVraa/NovaOS/README.md

 ## Installation
 1. Download the [ISO](https://drive.google.com/drive/folders/1f0jR0VEez13FHDwOYfysAfKcvFQYKSCm?usp=sharing).
 2. Create a bootable USB (e.g. using [Rufus](https://rufus.ie/en/)) and select the drive during boot. \
    The process of selecting a different boot-device depends on your hardware.
+You may need to disable secure-boot.
-3. In the live-session, either use the graphical installer, or start a terminal and run `sudo eggs install`.
-Password: `nova`.
+3. In the live-session, double-click the install icon on the desktop.
+An internet connection allows for automatic localization, but is not required.

 ## Post-Install
-- If startup is slow, simply run `sudo rm /etc/initramfs-tools/conf.d/resume && sudo update-initramfs -u` in a terminal.
+- If startup is slow, run `sudo rm /etc/initramfs-tools/conf.d/resume && sudo update-initramfs -u` in a terminal.
 This may take a second to complete.
 - If Windows won't let you boot into Linux after installation, install and run `boot-repair` from within a terminal in the live session.
 - Look for missing drivers using the driver-manager.
 - Update the system using the update-manager.
 Start by refreshing.